sictweb/bti425-2020/graded-work/assign2.md

 <br>

+Recall from [the notes](https://sictweb.github.io/bti425/notes/react-app-design-basics#the-panels) and the [React documentation](https://reactjs.org/docs/jsx-in-depth.html#jsx-children) that `this.props.children` is a special property.
+It represents the content (elements and/or text) that are inside the tags.

+To explain, this MainContainer component has content that is known now (the structural/layout divs, and the NavBar and SideBar components).
+However, it will have more content added in the future, dynamically.
+That's what `this.props.children` represents.

 At this point in time, we can modify `App.js` again.

 > Suggestion/tip: Before you do the next task, save (or comment out) the current markup in the render method.
 As you write the panel components below, copying the existing content will save you a bit of time when creating the panel markup structures.